 Every Michigan voter who votes at the polls must comply with the requirement by showing picture identification or signing an affidavit attesting that he or she is not in possession of picture identification.

 Voters can satisfy the ID requirement by showing a Michigan driver’s license or a Michigan personal identification card.

 Voters who do not possess either document may show any of the following forms of picture ID as long as it is current:

-Michigan election law anticipates that not all voters will have picture ID.
-Voters who do not have acceptable picture ID or forgot to bring acceptable picture ID to the polls can vote like any other voter by signing an Affidavit of Voter not in Possession of Picture Identification.
+Michigan election law anticipates that not all voters will have a picture ID.
+Voters who do not have an acceptable picture ID or forgot to bring an acceptable picture ID to the polls can vote like any other voter by signing an Affidavit of Voter not in Possession of Picture Identification.